-- Maximum Daily/Weekly Starts adjustments OEM backup documentation and/or detailed start-up and shutdown sequences that show why the default start parameters cannot be physically met. - Soak Time adjustments OEM backup documentation for physical unit constraints and hold times that requires the unit to be soaked for the requested time period. - Minimum Run Time adjustments -OEM backup documentation for physical unit constraints that requires the unit to be operated for the requested time period. - Minimum Down Time adjustments OEM backup documentation and a detailed shut down sequence listing the required steps to bring the unit into a ready for startup condition along with the time required to perform each step. - Notification Time Adjustment A detailed sequence of events of the tasks required prior to startup along with the time required to perform each step.
-In addition gas pipeline contracts may be submitted for review. - Turn Down Ratio Adjustments Requests for adjustments to this parameter based on physical equipment limitations should include OEM backup documentation describing the equipment limitation.
-Requests for adjustments to this parameter based on emissions permit limitations and related concerns will require inclusion of the applicable Air Permit as well as emissions data for justification. - There are three different types of exceptions to the Parameter Limited Schedule Matrix default values: - Temporary Exception is a one-time exception lasting for 30 days or less during the twelve month period from June 1 to May 31. - Period Exception is an exception lasting for at least 31 days but no more than one year during the twelve month period from June 1 to May 31. - Persistent Exception is an exception lasting for at least one year. - For the Delivery Years up to and including the 2018/2019 Delivery Year, the MMU shall review the Parameter Limited Schedule Matrix, included in Section 6.6(c) of Attachment K-Appendix of the Tariff and the parallel provision of Schedule 1 of the Operating Agreement, annually, and, in the event it determines that revision is appropriate, shall provide a revised matrix to PJM by no later than December 31 that occurs immediately prior to the commencement of the applicable Delivery Year.
-Pursuant to section II.B of Attachment M Appendix of the Tariff, period and persistent exception requests must send to Parameters.Exceptions@pjm.com by no later than February 28 immediately preceding the twelve month period from June 1 to May 31 during which the exception is requested to commence.
-All market sellers that wish to submit a Parameter-Limited Schedule for units with physical operational limitations that prevent the units from meeting the minimum parameters may submit a request for an exception via Markets Gateway for evaluation.
-Each market seller seeking an exception must supply the required historical unit operating data in support of the period or persistent exception and if the exception requested is based on new physical operational limits for the resource for which historical operating data is unavailable, the generation resource may also submit technical information about the physical operational limits for period exceptions of the resource to support the requested parameters.
+- Maximum Daily/Weekly Starts adjustments -OEM backup documentation and/or detailed start-up and shutdown sequences that show why the default start parameters cannot be physically met. - Soak Time adjustments OEM backup documentation for physical unit constraints that requires the unit to be held at a certain output level for the requested time period (e.g due to boiler drum or turbine shell soaking requirements, staggered CT start times for combined cycles, etc.). - Minimum Run Time adjustments -OEM backup documentation for physical unit constraints that requires the unit to be operated for the requested time period after it is dispatchable. - Minimum Down Time adjustments OEM backup documentation and a detailed shut down sequence listing the required steps to bring the unit into a ready for startup condition along with the time required to perform each step. - Notification Time Adjustment -A detailed sequence of events of the tasks required prior to startup along with the time required to perform each step.
+In addition gas pipeline contracts may be submitted for review. - Turn Down Ratio Adjustments -Requests for adjustments to this parameter based on physical equipment limitations should include OEM backup documentation describing the equipment limitation.
+Requests for adjustments to this parameter based on emissions permit limitations and related concerns will require inclusion of the applicable Air Permit as well as emissions data for justification. - There are three different types of exceptions to the Parameter Limited Schedule Matrix default values: - Temporary Exception is a one-time exception lasting for 30 days or less during the twelve month period from June 1 to May 31. - Period Exception - is an exception lasting for at least 31 days but no more than one year during the twelve month period from June 1 to May 31. - Persistent Exception - is an exception lasting for at least one year. - For the Delivery Years up to and including the 2018/2019 Delivery Year, the MMU shall review the Parameter Limited Schedule Matrix, included in Section 6.6(c) of Attachment K-Appendix of the Tariff and the parallel provision of Schedule 1 of the Operating Agreement, annually, and, in the event it determines that revision is appropriate, shall provide a revised matrix to PJM by no later than December 31 that occurs immediately prior to the commencement of the applicable Delivery Year.
+Pursuant to section II.B of Attachment M Appendix of the Tariff, period and persistent exception requests must send to Parameters.Exceptions@pim.com by no later than February 28 immediately preceding the twelve month period from June 1 to May 31 during which the exception is requested to commence.
+All market sellers that wish to submit a Parameter-Limited